 Similarly, when it comes to exercise, confidence is key; a Medicine and Science in Sports and Exercise review found that confidence in your ability to be physically active on a regular basis is the highest predictor of how much you’ll exercise.

 Unfortunately a lot of people, regardless of size, feel that they have to get “fit” before they can enter a gym.
 While that’s definitely not true, we understand how intimidating the gym floor can be.

-That’s why working with a personal trainer, firing up the DVD player, or streaming Beachbody On Demand workouts in your living room comes in handy.
+That’s why working with a personal trainer, firing up the DVD player, or streaming BODi workouts in your living room comes in handy.